drunkard/ceph-readable-doc/html/_sources/rbd/iscsi-target-cli.rst.txt

           # trusted_ip_list = 192.168.0.10,192.168.0.11

       .. note::
-        trusted_ip_list is a list of IP addresses on each iscsi gateway that will be used for management operations like target creation, lun exporting, etc. The IP can be the same that will be used for iSCSI data, like READ/WRITE commands to/from the RBD image, but using separate IPs is recommended.
+        trusted_ip_list is a list of IP addresses on each iSCSI gateway that will be used for management operations like target creation, LUN exporting, etc. The IP can be the same that will be used for iSCSI data, like READ/WRITE commands to/from the RBD image, but using separate IPs is recommended.